-Spend 20 minutes at home one night making a bunch of sandwiches, then stick them in the freezer individually wrapped.
+Spend 20 minutes at home one night making a bunch of sandwiches, then stick them in the fridge individually wrapped.
 Voila — you have a quick meal you can throw in a bag to bring with you.
-It will defrost within a few hours, so you can take it from the freezer first thing in the morning.
-This method works especially well with PB & J, most kinds of cold cuts, and chicken and tuna salad.
+This method works especially well with peanut butter and jelly, wraps with cheese and beans, cold cuts that are nitrate-free and egg and tuna salad.
 Stick to whole grain and sprouted breads with seeds in them.
 You can also cut down on your gluten intake by using wraps or pita pockets.

 Cook up enough rice to make several rice bowls (a set-it-and-forget-it rice cooker comes in especially handy here).
 Toss in some cooked veggies and chicken for an easy meal that’s easy to port and reheat in your plastic travel containers.

 Chicken Caesar Salad

 Everyone loves a classic.
 Rip up some Romaine lettuce and place it in a big mixing bowl.
 Next saute some skinless chicken breast in Caesar dressing, let cool and incorporate it with your lettuce, adding in some grated some Parmesan cheese.
 Add a splash more of your Caesar dressing, and some olive oil to help distribute it evenly without adding too much extra fat and cholesterol and toss.
 Cover with saran wrap, or better yet, portion it out in plastic to-go containers and store in your fridge.
 It’s a great meal to take with you as-is, or a quick, tasty filling for a wrap you can pack up and take with you.